FinOps X 2026 · June 8-11 · San Diego

 FinOps relies heavily on data analysis, making data-focused professionals well-suited for the role.

-Architects have a strong understanding of cloud services and their costs, making them valuable in FinOps.
+Architects have a strong understanding of technology services and decision making between categories, making them valuable in FinOps.

 IT leaders are often concerned with the overall IT budget, making FinOps a strategic area of interest for them.
 They may transition into FinOps leadership roles.